Alekya2603/Group10/README.md

 ## Code
 The code for this project is written in Python .
-The code is available in the `liver-disease-EDA.ipynb` file.
+The code is available in the `Liver-Disease-Diagnosis - Group10 .ipynb` file.

 ## libraries and dependencies